 Route to market for Cambond

 Routes to market for a new player in the construction industry are challenging, in view of long-standing existing contracts with large players such as British Gypsum (a subsidiary of Saint Gobain).
 However, respondents pointed out that innovative materials are often chosen by architects who are more concerned about sustainability.
 However, their recommendations might be undermined by quantity surveyors and design coordinators who are most cost-conscious, unless sustainability is a key requirement of the client.
-Most key decision makers we interviewed preferred a direct relationship with suppliers, however some procured their materials through builders’ merchants.
+Most key decision makers we interviewed preferred a direct relationship with suppliers, (CARE HERE – your statement is based on a VERY small sample so is it generally so?) however some procured their materials through builders’ merchants.

-Insights from end user surveys
+Insights from end user survey

 To understand consumer perception of Camboard, we surveyed over 160 potential end-users of building materials in the UK, i.e., the general public.

 The questions explored various factors from awareness to perception.
 We have presented our findings by section below.
 However, it should be noted that in the UK construction sector the end-users are not always the decision makers for purchase of building materials.
 However, Cambond may wish to consider these findings for the purpose of future marketing campaigns particularly if it wishes to target the DIY sector in residential housing.